-Methylphenidate is the chemical compound name for Ritalin and other brand name drugs, such as Concerta®, Quillivant®, Quillichew ER®, and Daytrana® (transdermal patch).
+Methylphenidate is the chemical compound name for Ritalin.
+Other brand names include Concerta®, Quillivant®, Quillichew ER®, and Daytrana® (transdermal patch).
 This prescription drug is a central nervous system (CNS) stimulant.

-This means that when an individual takes this medication, certain chemical levels will increase in the brain and raise alertness, focus, energy, and physical activity.
+This means that when you takes this medication, chemical levels will increase in the brain.
+These raise alertness, focus, energy, and physical activity.
 The drug’s effect on the body is similar to amphetamines.

 Individuals who live with narcolepsy may also take Ritalin under a doctor’s supervision.

-However, like any other CNS stimulant, Ritalin has a high potential for misuse and dependence.
-This risk can be higher for individuals who live with a substance use disorder, such as alcohol use disorder (AUD).
+Like any other CNS stimulant, Ritalin has a high potential for misuse and dependence.
+This risk can be higher for individuals with a history of substance abuse, including alcohol use disorder (AUD).

 In severe cases, Ritalin misuse, especially when mixed with other substances, could result in overdose or death.

-It is important to note that ADHD medications like Ritalin may worsen symptoms of preexisting mental disorders.
+It is important to note that ADHD medications like methylphenidate may worsen symptoms of preexisting mental disorders.
 For example, Ritalin may trigger manic episodes in individuals living with bipolar disorder.

-New psychotic or manic symptoms may arise in individuals who do not have a prior history of psychotic disorders and are taking Ritalin.
+New psychotic or manic symptoms may arise in individuals who do not have a prior history of psychotic disorders and are taking methylphenidate.
 These symptoms include:

 Additional medical problems that have occurred in individuals taking Ritalin are: